 Expenditures which is non-recurring and are quite infrequent in nature are called capital expenditure.
-Expenditure incurred to carry on in the Normal course of business for the current year and to keep assets in assets in satisfactory operating condition revenue
+Expenditure incurred to carry on in the Normal course of business for the current year and to keep assets in satisfactory operating condition is called revenue expenditure.

-It gives benefit to the business over more than one accounting year and not intended for resale in the ordinary course of business.
+It gives benefits to the business over more than one accounting year and is not intended for resale in the ordinary course of business.

-Hence, Expenditure incurred for the following purpose. is treated as capital expenditure:
+Hence, expenditure incurred for the following purpose.
+It is treated as capital expenditure:

 - Expenditure incurred up to the point of an asset is put to use.

-- All Fixed Assets purchased for more than one Accounting year and used in the Business to Earn the profit and is not for resale.
+- All fixed assets purchased for more than one accounting year and used in the business to earn a profit are not for resale.

-Thus, it is incurred for alterations or improvement of Present Asset or putting assessed into working condition.
+Thus, it is incurred for alterations or improvement of present assets or putting assessed into working condition.

-Question 1: Expenses in connection with obtaining a license for running the cinema is capital expenditure?
+Question 1: Expenses in connection with obtaining a license for running the cinema capital expenditure?

-Answer: the cinema hall could not be started without license expenditure incurred to obtain the license is pre-operative expenses which are capitalized. such Expenses are Amortised over a period of time.
+Answer: the cinema hall could not be started without license expenditure incurred to obtain the license is pre-operative expenses which are capitalized.
+Such expenses are amortized over a period of time.

-- Day to day Expenses for Conduct of Business and its benefits are less than 1 year.
+- Day-to-day expenses for the conduct of business and its benefits are less than 1 year.

-- Revenue expenditure includes the cost of Material purchased for Conception in the process of Manufacturing or goods bought for Resale, Administrative expenses, Selling and Distribution expenses, wages, and bonuses, etc.
+- Revenue expenditure includes the cost of material purchased for conception in the process of manufacturing or goods bought for resale, administrative expenses, selling and distribution expenses, wages, bonuses, etc.

-- Revenue Expenditures becomes Capital Expenditure in the following situations:
+Revenue expenditures become capital expenditures in the following situations:

-- all types of development expenditure in certain businesses (tea and rubber plantations Horticulture etc.) is treated as capital expenditure.
+- All types of development expenditure in certain businesses (tea and rubber plantations horticulture etc.) are treated as capital expenditure.

-- carriage and freight paid on the purchase of fixed assets.
+- Carriage and freight are paid on the purchase of fixed assets.

-- legal low charges paid for the purchase of fixed assets.
+- Legal low charges are paid for the purchase of fixed assets.

 - Raw materials, stores, and wages paid for the installation of plant and machinery.